kvalle/writings/original-lisp.md

     return [eval(exp[1], env)] + rest
 ```

-Notice that once again, we treat `nil` as the empty list.
+Once again, we treat `nil` as the empty list.

 ```python
 >>> interpret("(cons 'a '(b c))")